rudbal/hello-world/README.md

 Hello! :)

-I'm Balázsm i like codeing, and developing codes.
+I'm Balázs i like codeing, and developing codes.
 I like to improve my skills, cause i wanna develope some indie games in the future.
 In short: i like cars (JDM and germans), BMX, skate, music.